skip to content

 Early Cancer Institute

-The Early Cancer Institute funds a number of research projects which aim to understand the earliest steps of cancer development.
+The Early Cancer Institute has been successful in securing funding for a number of research projects which aim to understand the earliest steps of cancer development.
+Please click on the links below for details of the projects and the funding bodies.

 Comprehensive genomic analysis of tumour and host interactions in the genesis of kidney cancer